Film Producer & Production Consultant

 Range Rover Sport — James Corden

-A Carpool Karaoke spoof with James Corden and Lennard Hoornik, Chief Commercial Officer of Jaguar Land Rover.
+A Carpool Karaoke spoof with James Corden.
 Shot behind closed gates — the car was still under pre-launch embargo.

 Land Rover Discovery Sport